 Yonder Journal is the exploration of American Frontiers and Western Principles1.
 We are Cultural Anthropologists and Sportsmen compelled into the Wilderness to explore, document and publish a lasting and meaningful record of our experiences there.
-Through a collection of Studies, Briefs and Guides we endeavor to understand and relate those people, places and pursuits the purview of Yonder.
+Through a collection of Reports, Briefs and Guides we endeavor to understand and relate those people, places and pursuits the purview of Yonder.

 Photographic and written essays the result of proximity, familiarity, curiosity and more often than not, participation.

 A series of notes from the field: a collection of insights, findings, data and observations distilled and/or borrowed from something larger, a timeless chronology, a journal of people and place.

 Inspiration & Instructions navigable by U.S. map, organized by category and furnished with downloadable/printable cue-sheets, diagrams, maps, drawings, field notes, annotations and vital statistics.

 In 2013, Yonder will publish a collection of Guides cataloguing Swimming Holes, Hot Springs, Primitive Campsites, Fire Towers, Wilderness Areas and Brovets; a collection of Reports on Adventure Cycling, Wildlife Biology, Pack-rafting, Mountain Hunting Campaigns, Rendezvous, Randonnuering and Ranching as well as various other pursuits, sportsmen and environments; additionally, Yonder will chronicle our experiences in the field through a series of Briefs.